silentbicycle/skel/README.md

     # this is a comment
     VAR2 another variable

-and uses its definitions as defaults.
+and add its definitions to the environment.
 If putting everything in one file is getting unwieldy, then [denv] may be of interest.

 [denv]: https://github.com/silentbicycle/denv